 Guesthouses in “less dangerous” areas will be able to receive guidance on how to carry out low-impact land development.
 Conditions will be set which they must meet to become legitimate.

-Prosecutors in Nantou County have also opened investigations into 80 businesses on suspicion of occupying state-owned land or violating the Soil and Water Conservation Act (水土保持法) or the Slope Conservation and Utilization Act (山坡地保育利用條例).
+Prosecutors in Nantou County have also opened investigations into 80 businesses on suspicion of occupying state-owned land or violating the Soil and Water Conservation Act (水土保持法) or the Act for the Utilization and Transfer of Reserved Mountainous Land (山坡地保育利用條例).

 Many of the lodges, guesthouses and bed and breakfasts that have opened in the area in recent years are notorious for the faux Tudor style or Alpine designs.